Yunnan Budget Tour: The Tea and Horse Road

 The highlight of this Yunnan Budget Tour is without a doubt the hike through the Tiger Leaping Gorge.
 Wedged between the Haba Mountain in the West and the Jade Dragon Mountain in the East, the Tiger Leaping Gorge is one of the deepest gorges in the world.

 Over the course of 2 days, you will hike along a mountain path above the Tiger Leaping Gorge.
 The views of the Jade Dragon Mountain and far down to the Yangtse River flowing below are breath-taking.

 Proficient hikers will begin the trail through the Tiger Leaping Gorge in Qiaotou and hike to the Tea Horse guest house in around 5 hours, where you will stay high above the valley overnight in a simple guesthouse.

 On the second day, you will continue for 4 hours until reaching the Tina guest house, where you will then take a public bus to return to Lijiang.
-Less experienced hikers can also easily take a local taxi to the Tea Horse guest house and then walk for 2 hours along a flat trail to the Half Way guest house.
+Less experienced hikers can also do the hike through Tiger Leaping Gorge in 3 days or only do parts of the hike.
+Ask us for details.

 "....it was a great trip with a lot of impressions.
 I thought it was great that we were allowed to create the program ourselves at the different locations..."

 "...the accommodations were all quite basic, but clean and above our expectations.
 We are happy to come back on day to China and explore more of this beautiful country..."

 Optional bicycle tour in Kunming: